Plyraa/Steam-License-Remover/ReadMe.md

     <br>
 </h1>

 # Fork Variant:

 As far as I know, when you remove certain amount of licenses, Steam hit you with a cooldown and makes you wait 10 minutes.
 This script is aware of that and waits for it.
-While testing I realized that there are two codes for success `[1,8]` and `[84]` for cooldown.
+While testing I realized that there are two codes for success `[1,8]` and for cooldown `[84]`.
 Also I tried to apply xPaw's recommendation to utilize `setTimeout` and `formData`.
 I am not an experienced coder in JavaScript so this script is vibe coded by Claude.

 # Description: